 IRT Jules Verne

-IRT Jules Verne, set up in 2012 as part of the Investissement d’Avenir (Future Investment) programme, is a mutualized industrial research centre dedicated to advanced manufacturing technologies.
+IRT Jules Verne, set up in 2012 as part of the Investissement d’Avenir (Future Investment) programme, is a industrial research centre dedicated to manufacturing.
 Its vocation is to improve the competitiveness of strategic industrial sectors in France by creating disruptive technologies for manufacturing processes.

 The IRT team works hand in hand with the very best industrial and academic resources in the manufacturing field.

 Together, they strive to develop innovative technologies that will be deployed in the short to medium term in 5 research areas

 In its bid to provide comprehensive solutions up to scale-1 demonstrators, IRT Jules Verne installs and utilises a wide range of exclusive state-of-the-art equipment.

 IRT Jules Verne concentrates the majority of its teams in its new premises, the NAUTILUS: an open and collaborative workplace in the heart of the manufacturing campus in the south-west of Nantes Metropole, close to Nantes Altantique airport, Airbus Atlantic Nantes factory, Composites & Ocean Technocampus, DAHER, Jules Verne Manufacturing Academy, etc.

 A 7,000m2 building – including 4,000m2 of technological space – dedicated to industrial innovation.